 Poppy tells the reader about her specific experiences to highlight the lessons learned, but it’s not a book about makeup.
-I think anyone who is considering starting their own business could benefit from the information in this book.
-Speaking from my own experience, starting your own business can be very scary, but it can also be the best thing that ever happened to you.
-Having a book with this many suggestions and ideas might help with the “How the hell am I supposed to make this happen?”question.
+I think anyone who’s considering starting their own business could benefit from the information in this book.
+Starting your own business can be very scary, but it can also be the best thing that ever happened to you.
+Having a book with this many suggestions and ideas might help with the “How the hell am I supposed to make this happen?” question.

 I had a concentration in Business in college and spent years working in offices.
 I have generally found the many business books I’ve read to be dry, confusing, or great sleep aids.
 But Lessons of a Lipstick Queen is easy to read and understand.
 I felt like I was getting advice from a been-there-done-that friend or colleague.
 The tone of the book is casual, which to me, made it feel real.

 And from a makeup point of view, her line of lipsticks, Lipstick Queen, is great!
 I’ll do some product reviews soon.

 I’m no romantic, so Valentine’s Day isn’t my thing.
 But I also don’t wear all black and burn ex-boyfriend memorabilia every February 14th.
 Instead, I look at it the same way I look at most things in life: as inspiration for a makeup look.

 Today I did a look with pink eye color, pink cheeks and pinkish red lips.
 I’d post a picture but I photograph horribly.

 Too Faced Shadow Insurance

 NARS blush in Orgasm (yes, blush on the eyes)